brownav/projects-portfolio/README.md

 This is a small React app to visually display some of my previous projects.
 It is currently in progress.

 ## Minor Fixes
-* Project links should open in new tab
 * Add more detail to project descriptions
 * Add more projects!

 ## Expansion
-* Testing
 * Add search bar functionality, or filtering of projects based on tags (Ruby, JavaScript, Node, etc.)
 * Swap screenshots for gifs/video of the project being used
 ______________________________________________________________